claucia/faq-accordion-card/README.md

-# Web app template

-This is a web app template with [Parcel.js](https://parceljs.org/) suitable for most of my vanilla JavaScript projects.
+# Frontend Mentor: FAQ accordion card

+This is a Frontend Mentor project demonstranting a FAQ accordion card.

+It uses HTML, SCSS, vanilla JavaScript, and [Parcel.js](https://parceljs.org/) for building.

 ## Running the app for development